Electrical and Mechanical Specialist (E&M 1)

 Job Description:

 The Electrical & Mechanical Specialist (E&M 1) provides electrical and mechanical maintenance work and field operations for BP US Terminal and Pipelines (T&P).
 This role is a multi-craft position focused on electrical and mechanical duties.
-The E&M 1 will primarily be required to perform Operations and Damage Prevention duties.
+This position specifically will primarily be required to perform Operations and Damage Prevention duties.
 Individual will play a key role protecting our pipeline system from 3rd party damage.
-This position will be located at our Humboldt Station in Humboldt, Kansas Also, extending responsibilities for our pipeline assets in Allen, Anderson, Linn, Montgomery, Neosho, Wilson counties and other pipeline assets as needed.
+This position will be located at our Madisonville Station in Center, Missouri.
+Also, extending responsibilities for our pipeline assets in Lincoln, Madison, Monroe, Pike, Ralls, and St. Charles counties and other pipeline assets as needed.

-To be considered for employment, candidates must live within a reasonable commuting distance (within 1 hour) to the Humboldt Station and their regularly assigned geographical area.
+To be considered for employment, candidates must live within a reasonable commuting distance (within 1 hour) to the Madisonville Station and their regularly assigned geographical area.

 Key Accountabilities/Responsibilities: